Information on COVID-19

 There are always year-round events happening on the Outer Banks.
-Back in the day, the main Outer Banks events ended right after Labor Day.
-But now, year-round Outer Banks things to do include programs and events to entertain you, broaden your mind, invigorate your body and sweeten your soul.
+Back in the day, the main Outer Banks events ended with Labor Day.
+Things have since changed, and today you’ll find a steady stream of programs and events to entertain your whims, broaden your mind, invigorate your body and sweeten your soul.
 Outer Banks events center around sea and sound waters, vast open skies, giant sand dunes, woods and nature preserves filled with wildlife and the many attractions that were built on or because of this environment – lighthouses, life-saving stations, historic gardens, aquariums.
-Local restaurants add to Outer Banks events by offering Sunday brunches, outdoor lunches and gourmet munches.
-Other Outer Banks things to do focus on history and heritage that are certain to wrap up you and your group in a little pocket of coastal culture.
+Outer Banks restaurants add the happenings with their offers of Sunday brunches, outdoor lunches and gourmet munches.
+Other Outer Banks things to do focus on the area’s history and heritage, and they’re certain to wrap up you and your group in a little pocket of coastal culture.
+Artisans can channel these influences and improve their craft at jewelry-making, pottery and painting classes.
+A variety of the events and festivals happening (oftentimes annually) on the Outer Banks celebrate art, music, kites, local shops and more.
+And speaking of music, while a majority of the music-oriented Outer Banks events occur at night, plenty perform during the daylight hours too in case you have other plans for the evening.

-Depending on how much time you want to set aside, you can find events that last an hour or all day.
+Depending on how much time you want to set aside, you can find Outer Banks events that last an hour or all day.
 If you’re feeling sporty, you can check out sailing tournaments, volleyball games and fun-runs that are certain to get your adrenaline pumping.
-Artisans can improve their craft at jewelry-making, pottery and painting classes.
-A variety of the events and festivals happening (oftentimes annually) on the Outer Banks celebrate art, music, kites, local shops and more.
-And speaking of music, while a majority of Outer Banks concerts occur at night, a good deal also perform during the daylight hours in case you have other plans for the evening.
-Take advantage of the Outer Banks’s famous winds and waves by signing up for surfing, windsailing, parasailing and hang-gliding classes.
+Take advantage of the Outer Banks’ famous winds and waves by signing up for surfing, sailing, parasailing and hang-gliding classes.
 For those who are keen to expand their knowledge of the coast, a handful of lectures and programs are offered weekly at local museums.
 These events and programs often provide an interactive way to experience and learn about the Outer Banks.